Generally considered healthy and hardy, Maine Coons are also prone to genetic diseases, which raises questions about the Maine Coon life expectancy.

 Generally, Maine Coons need to get about 30 minutes of exercise every day to help keep their weight in check.

 It is important these cats get exercise and mental stimulation on a regular basis, to ensure they live a healthier happier life.
-Did you know that this breed cat be leashed and walked?
+Did you know that this breed of cat can be leashed and walked?

 One easy way to get your cat exercising is by purchasing Maine Coon cat-friendly toys that naturally stimulate their curiosity, and love of hunting.